SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-02-paxlovid-in-the-wild.md

 ---

-An Israeli group has studied the use of paxlovid to treat COVID in a large group of age-stratified patients.
-The results were interesting, and a bit different from what I'd expected.
+An Israeli group has studied the use of paxlovid to treat COVID in a large group of age-stratified patients vs the SAR-CoV2 Omicron variant.
+The results are interesting, and a bit different from what I'd expected.

 ## Paxlovid in actual practice